 You will have access to the details of all your children’s teachers, whom you can contact by the click of a button.
-Additionally, our ‘audio feedback’ facilitates powerful interaction between you, the teacher and the student, making learning focussed and efficient.
+You can do this by using the email at function.

 My child has a private tutor.
 Could the tutor access and utilise the DPR and focus their teaching around the key objectives?

 We can issue additional login details to private tutors upon request.
 We strongly encourage private tutors to help secure their students’ understanding of our key objectives that we have identified, as they appear in the DPR.
 In this way, they will be enhancing and complementing the key learning which takes place at school.
 As an online application, the DPR is a powerful yet simple collaboration between the schoolteacher, parent, student and tutor.